 3. It provides addition support for the rear edge of the seat/bed

 In addition it also gains a bit of support from the seat/bed frame itself to prevent movement.
-It's a Waeco CR110 and the fitting manual gave all the essential measurements.
+The fridge is a Waeco CR110 and the fitting manual gave all the essential measurements.
+The next section, Kitchen - fridge, gives a few more details about this fridge and its operation.

 A shelf was placed in the base of the frame on which the fridge stands.
 The walking floor height was to be about 70mm higher than the van floor so to ensure the fridge opened at the correct height, it had to be raised.
 The shelf was also there to ensure an adequate flow of air, but this didn't work out so well, further details in the fridge section, and to allow wires to be easily run front to back.